ros2-gbp/ros2-gbp-github-org/CONTRIBUTING.md

 ## Archiving a release repository

-When a release repository is no longer being updated, (which can occur when the packages within are no longer maintained or the repository has been reorganized and a new release repository is now being used) archiving the repositroy prevents unintended changes while preserving availability.
+When a release repository is no longer being updated, (which can occur when the packages within are no longer maintained or the repository has been reorganized and a new release repository is now being used) archiving the repository prevents unintended changes while preserving availability.

-1. Remove the repository from the `RELEASE_TEAM_repositories` local variable in `REALEASE_TEAM.tf`.
-2. Add the repository to the `archived_repositories` local variable in `00-archived.tf`.
+1. Add the repository to the `_archived_repositories` local variable in `00-archived.tf`.

-Special handling in terraform needs to be applied in order to safely unarchive repositories.

 ## Unarchiving a release repository.

 Repositories may be unarchived if development on a package resumes or if changes to an old release repository need to be performed.
 Repositories can not currently be unarchived by the GitHub Terraform provider.

-1. Add the repository to the `RELEASE_TEAM_repositories` local variable in `REALEASE_TEAM.tf`.
-2. Remove the repository from the `archived_repositories` local variable in `00-archived.tf`.
+1. Remove the repository from the `_archived_repositories` local variable in `00-archived.tf`.
-3. Notify a maintainer of this project that the repository needs to be manually unarchived.